shawnmflemingc/web-basics/htmlcss.md

 </head>
 ```

 This link tells the browser to fetch and apply the styles from `styles.css` to the HTML document.
+Never include the `<style>` HTML tag in this external document.

-By mastering HTML and CSS, you'll be able to create and style a wide range of web pages.
-Experimentation and practice are key, so try creating simple pages and gradually incorporate more complex structures and styles using the https://w3schools.com/html and https://w3schools.css websites.
+Experimentation and practice are key to learning HTML and CSS, so try creating simple pages and gradually incorporate more complex structures and styles using the https://w3schools.com/html and https://w3schools.css websites.